redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

 #### Floating IPs

-Floating IP is an IP that the instance uses when it goes out of the L3 machine, this is done by iptables NAT rules (you won't find it by running "ifconfig"/"ip addr" inside the instance).
+A floating IP is an IP that the instance can be accessed at from outside the tenant's private network.
+This is done by the L3 agent using iptables DNAT rules (you won't find it by running "ifconfig"/"ip addr" inside the instance).

-Create a Floating IP:
+Create a floating IP:

       floatingip-create ext_net

-Associate a Floating IP with an instance:
+Associate a floating IP with an instance:

       quantum floatingip-associate floatingip_id port_id